NickBot-dev/osticket-prereqs/README.md

 </p>
 <p>

 Start a new session from within HeidiSQL in order to establish a connection to the database and rename it osTicket.
-Right click the icon next to Unnamed and select create new, then click database.
+Right click the blue fin icon next to "Unnamed" and select create new, then click database.
 Name the database osTicket.

 </p>
 <br />